-The exact steps you should take will depend on your goals, but in general, there are 4 main points to hit as you work to get into nursing school.
+The exact steps you should take will depend on your goals, but in general, there are five main points to hit as you work to get into nursing school.
+In addition to

 Before anything else, you’ll need to decide on the kind of nursing career you want.
 There are many ways to work in the field, from entry-level assisting to top-tier executive roles.
 Beyond that, there’s a seemingly endless list of specialties to choose from, along with a variety of medical facilities in which you can work.
 Together, these factors will affect the kinds of nursing programs you pursue.

 Every role within nursing requires a minimum level of education for licensing.
 While entry-level nurses can enter the field more quickly, those with more advanced degrees can often find greater opportunities and earn significantly larger salaries.
 The level of degree you choose depends on your career goals and the licensing requirements of your state.

 Designed for those who want to enter the nursing field as quickly as possible, CNA programs can take just weeks and prepare you to take on the most entry-level duties.

 Licensed practical nurse certificate or diploma